First Installment Tax Bills Due March 1

-First installment property tax bills for tax year 2016 have arrived, or will soon for property owners, according to Hanover Township Assessor Thomas S. Smogolski.
+First installment property tax bills for tax year 2018 were mailed on January 28, according to Hanover Township Assessor Tom Smogolski.

 “Property taxes are paid in two installments,” Assessor Smogolski said.
-“The first installment bill is fifty-five percent (55%) of a property's total tax bill for the previous year, and will be due on March 1, 2017.”
+“The first installment is fifty-five percent (55%) of a property's total tax bill for the previous year, and will be due on March 1, 2019.”

 Total tax bills for the year should be calculated by late June, at which time second installment bills will be issued.
 The amount due on the second installment will be the total annual tax bill for each property, less the first installment payment.

 If money for property taxes is paid into an escrow account with a taxpayer’s mortgage company, the financial institution should receive the tax bill electronically, even if the taxpayer also receives a copy of the bill.
 Assessor Smogolski advises taxpayers with property tax escrows held by their mortgage companies not to pay property taxes on their own.
 If they do, an overpayment of property taxes may result.

 Property owners who do not have mortgage companies paying their taxes can make tax payments in person, by mail, or online at the Cook County Treasurer’s website, www.cookcountytreasurer.com.
 To encourage online payments, the Treasurer’s office has eliminated the $1 fee previously charged for electronic payments from bank accounts.